Theory of ballistic SNS junctions revisited: Long SNS junction at high temperatures

 We consider high temperatures exceeding the Andreev level energy spacing $\pi \zeta_0/L$.
 Though the temperatures are called high, they are still much lower than critical ($T\ll \Delta_0$).
 This temperature diapason is possible only in long junctions when $\pi \zeta_0/L \ll \Delta_0$.

-As discussed in Introduction, possible temperature independent corrections to the current decreasing faster than $1/L$ with growing $L$ are more important \cite{SonAndr} than the exponentially decreasing with $T$ and $L$ current predicted by the previous theory.
-Corrections $\propto 1/L^{3/2}$ were revealed in Ref.~\cite{SonAndr} for the vacuum currents in the bound and the continuum states separately, but in their sum they vanished compensating one another.
-Next corrections proportional to $1/L^2$ were calculated in the vacuum current and the excitation current in bound states in the present work (see App.~\ref{23}).
-Again, they were essential for both currents separately, but vanished in their sum.
-An analytical calculation of correction of higher order in $1/L$ is cumbersome, and it was decided to use numerical methods.
-They revealed that the corrections to main terms $\propto 1/L$ decrease very fast, as $1/L^4$.
+As discussed in Introduction, possible temperature independent corrections to the current decreasing faster than $1/L$ with growing $L$ are more important \cite{SonAndr} than the exponentially decreasing with $T$ and $L$ current.
+But corrections $\propto 1/L^{3/2}$ and $\propto 1/L^2$ calculated in Refs.~\cite{SonAndr,Son26}.vanished in the total current.
+For search of higher corrections numerical methods were used \cite{Son26}.